How Furniture Affects Vacation Rental Bookings

 - Selecting hero-photo furniture that photographs as residential rather than resort — the listing then competes against same-floor-plan neighbors that look styled.

-- Skipping the amenity-specific scope (themed bunk, game room, outdoor entertaining) — the listing exits the filtered-search bucket entirely.
+- Skipping the amenity-specific scope (themed bunk, game room, outdoor entertaining) — the listing exits the Airbnb filters entirely.

 - Cutting bedding and houseware quality to save budget — the savings cost the listing through the review cycle inside the first six months.